 Contents for B2B development

 In B2B, content and a content marketing strategy for social media are the cornerstones for a stable campaign of permanent brand awareness.

 At Vehnta, we deal with the outsourced contentment marketing activity by dividing it into various steps:

 - Identification of the topics to be treated and communicated as a fundamental step to align the company’s know-how, meant as the experience of the contents sought by its potential customers and derived from the technical and commercial activity, and our skills in terms of search intent that is to understand what is searched on the web for that theme

 - Definition of the editorial calendar as a tool with which defining dates and ways of publishing contents.
-This tool will also help structure the collaboration between the client company and us in terms of time and content such as texts, images, or videos.
+This tool will also help structure the collaboration between the client company and us regarding time and content, such as texts, images, or videos.

 - After our processing, the continuous collaboration with the customer implies his final check before going online.

-- Finally, as the last step, there is publishing the contents on the appropriate channels.
-The contents will always be available on the web and, if the channels are constantly fed, they will continue to bring results over time.
+- Finally, the last step is publishing the content on the appropriate channels.
+The contents will always be available on the web, and if the channels are constantly fed, they will continue to bring results over time.

-For this activity, our customers’ collaboration is imperative: to make sure that the contents that are created reflect the company’s actual values.
+For this activity, our customers’ collaboration is imperative: to ensure that the created contents reflect the company’s values.

 Shooting and Video Content Strategy

-Therefore, not only textual contents: the corporate shooting is of fundamental importance because it allows the creation of original visual content.
-For us at Vehnta, the result of the shooting is used as a communication tool in advertising terms.
+Therefore, not only textual content: corporate shooting is of fundamental importance because it allows the creation of original visual content.
+For us at Vehnta, the result of the shooting is used as a communication tool in advertising.

-It is original content resulting from the activity, which implies clear messages to all the stakeholders involved in the communication activities of our customer conveyed on different social media.
+It is original content resulting from the activity, which implies clear messages to all the stakeholders involved in the communication activities of our customers conveyed on different social media.

-The view is that of showing the reality, obviously shaped by the messages that the company wants to communicate.
+The view shows reality, obviously shaped by the messages the company wants to communicate.
 Here at Vehnta, in doing this, we follow the steps below:

 - Definition of the needs of our customers